How to get Website Thumbnail in C#

 When it gets tricky is when you want to do it in a console application is a way that can take a shot of multitude of websites provided in a batch file.
 There is a dirty way of instantiating a whole form, making it show (or not), doing the work and then exiting the Winforms app.
 Which might probably be enough for a quick solution, but I wanted to publish this piece of code, so I would actually NOT take a pride in something like that.

 How is it done the proper way then?
-Read the rest of this entry »
+Read the rest of this article »

 Posted in .Net Framework, C#, Downloadable, Software Development, Web applications